Andrean High School is home to more than 25 student organizations, clubs, ambassadors, ministries and other associations.

 Andrean Theatre Company

-General Description: Andrean Theatre Company gives students the opportunity to participate in all aspects of a theatre production from acting and publicity to set construction, stage management and more.
-Each year, the Theatre Company produces several shows, including a full length play and a musical.
+General Description: Andrean Theatre Company gives students the opportunity to participate in all aspects of a theater production from acting and publicity to set construction, stage management and more.
+Each year, the Theatre Company produces several shows, including a full-length play and a musical.

 General Description: The International Thespian Society is an organization for students who display great interest in Theatre.
 Students must be invited to join and will receive an invitation once certain criteria are met.
 Members of Thespian Society will have the opportunity to attend conferences, contests, and receive college scholarships.